KyleMayes/vulkanalia/tutorial/book/src/pipeline/shader_modules.md

     // ...
 ```

-The cleanup should then happen at the end of the function by adding two calls to [`DeviceV1_0::destroy_shader_module`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.DeviceV1_0.html#method.destroy_shader_module).
+The cleanup should then happen at the end of the function by adding two calls to `destroy_shader_module`.
 All of the remaining code in this chapter will be inserted before these lines.

 ```rust,noplaypen
     // ...